What should I do if I have a testicle missing?

 In adults (beyond the age of puberty), removal of the testicle is normally advised.
 Even if the testicle is brought down, it is unlikely to have any capacity to produce sperm and there is still a risk of testicular cancer later in life.
 Insertion of an artificial testicle (pictured right) can be performed as part of this procedure.

-Download a leaflet about removal of a testicle
+Removal of a testicle